 A member's enrollment will end if the member:

-- Becomes eligible for Medicare, Medicaid, the Standard Plan, or the Benchmark Plan. - Becomes incarcerated or institutionalized in an IMD. - Becomes pregnant. - No longer resides in the state of Wisconsin. - Obtains health insurance coverage. - Turns 65 years of age.
+- Becomes eligible for Medicare, Medicaid, the BadgerCare Plus Standard Plan, or the BadgerCare Plus Benchmark Plan. - No longer resides in the State of Wisconsin. - Becomes incarcerated or is institutionalized in an IMD. - Obtains health insurance coverage.